Wilder91/firehose/README.md

-Firehose is a react app dashboard for viewing data from various APIs maintained by Baltimore City at https://data.baltimorecity.gov/
+Baltimore Index is a react app dashboard for viewing data from various APIs maintained by Baltimore City at https://data.baltimorecity.gov/
 It's an ongoing project I'm working on to learn a little bit more about the city and react at the same time.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).